-Duty of Candour
+Duty of candour

-Is an expectation that employers and workers are open and transparent with people who use services (and those who are acting on their behalf) in relation to their care and will take appropriate action when things go wrong, including providing truthful information and an apology.
+An expectation that employers and workers are open and transparent with people who use services (and those who are acting on their behalf) in relation to their care and will take appropriate action when things go wrong, including providing truthful information and an apology.

-Fitness to Practise
+Fitness to practise

-Means that a registrant has the skills, knowledge and character to practise their profession safely and effectively and in a way that upholds public confidence in the social work and social care workforce.
+Ensuring that a registrant has the skills, knowledge and character to practise their profession safely and effectively and in a way that upholds public confidence in the social work and social care workforce.

-Standard of Acceptance
+Standard of acceptance

-means the criteria used by NISCC to determine whether information they receive meets the threshold for investigation.
+The criteria used by NISCC to determine whether information they receive meets the threshold for investigation.

-Values-led Care
+Values-led care

-is care that is guided in every aspect by principles of respect, dignity, compassion and inclusion and which recognises the inherent worth of every individual.
+Care that is care that is guided in every aspect by principles of respect, dignity, compassion and inclusion and which recognises the inherent worth of every individual.